nimiq/nimiq.github.io/tutorials/basics-4-extended-tx.md

 Continuing from this line, the code about relaying the transaction and giving feedback will stay the same.

-This completes your first small Nimiq wallet with all the basic features of storing the keys, sending and receiving transactions.
+Now you have completed all basic features of your Nimiq wallet web-app: storing the keys, sending and receiving transactions.

 Try it out!